Residency Program Inquiries | updated: 09-21-23 |

 The Department of Anesthesiology at Stony Brook University Hospital is committed to building an inclusive culture that celebrates the diverse voices in our residents, faculty and staff.
 We do not discriminate based on race, sex, gender, religion, ethnicity, disability, citizenship, or any other values that makes us each unique.
 The voices of our different viewpoints and perspectives, backgrounds, and experiences are valued.

-![]() We celebrate diversity and seek to promote the inclusion of everyone in our residency program.
+Dr. Tracie Saunders, Professor of Clinical Anesthesiology, serves as a Diversity Ambassador for the Department of Anesthesiology and Stony Brook University Hospital.
+As Diversity Ambassador, Dr. Saunders serves as a liaison between the anesthesiology department and the SBU Office of Diversity, Inclusion, and Intercultural Initiatives.
+We celebrate diversity and seek to promote the inclusion of everyone in our residency program.
 Our residents, faculty, students, support staff and patients represent a wide range of countries, cultures, socio-economic backgrounds, and sexual identities, all which reflect and enhance our medical community and all those whom we serve.
 For further information on how our institution is committed to inclusion and diversity, please visit: https://renaissance.stonybrookmedicine.edu/gme/diversity_inclusion.
 The Department of Anesthesiology and Stony Brook Medical Center partnered with the American Medical Association (AMA) in their shared commitment to dismantling structural racism and increasing diversity in the physician workforce.
-Members of our department, including residents, have participated in the Stony Brook “Black Men in White Coats” Youth Summit. virtual and in-person screening at the MART auditorium.
+Members of the Department of Anesthesiology participated in the inaugural Stony Brook “Black Men in White Coats” Youth Summit.
+Over 500 youth from backgrounds underrepresented in medicine attended the event.
 Black Men in White Coats is an AMA-created documentary that inspires to increase the number of Black men in the field of medicine.
-During the summit, participants examine the structural barriers to increasing diversity in medicine from the perspectives of Black men who are both physicians and leaders in medicine. ▶ Education
+During the summit, participants examined the structural barriers to increasing diversity in medicine from the perspectives of Black men who are both physicians and leaders in medicine. ▶ Education

 Wednesday 7 AM Conferences